Help prevent hospital errors

 - You want the doctors and nurses to have a lot of experience with patients like you.

-Make sure that you and your surgeon know exactly where you are getting your operation.
+Make sure that you and your surgeon know exactly where or on which side you are getting your operation.
 Have the surgeon mark on your body where they will operate.

 Decrease Your Risk for Infection

 Remind family, friends, and providers to wash their hands: